Sruti-Patro/Rock-Paper-Scissors/README.md

 ---

 Thank you for visiting our Rock-Paper-Scissors game!
 We hope you enjoy playing as much as we enjoyed creating it.
-Ready to play? [](https://sruti-patro.github.io/Rock-Paper-Scissors/)
+Ready to play?
+[Game Link](https://sruti-patro.github.io/Rock-Paper-Scissors/)

 **Happy playing! 🎉**